Motor racing-Hamilton spoke to Bahrain officials about human rights | Sports-Games

 Motor racing-Hamilton spoke to Bahrain officials about human rights

-Some 61 British parliamentarians and campaigners urged Formula One on Wednesday to commission an independent inquiry into alleged abuses linked to the Bahrain race.
-Rights campaigners accuse the government of using positive publicity from the country's most high-profile event to "sportswash" the situation.
+Rights campaigners accuse the government of using positive publicity from the country's most high-profile event to "sportswash".
+The Bahrain government said it had "a zero-tolerance policy towards mistreatment of any kind and has put in place internationally recognised human rights safeguards".

+It added in a statement that institutional and legal reforms had been implemented along with the establishment of an independent Ombudsman to "fully and independently investigate any allegation of mistreatment".
+"Where arrests take place and convictions are sought due to clear breaches of the law, these rely on the process of an independent court system which upholds the legal rights of all individuals throughout," the government said.

-Formula One chief executive Stefano Domenicali said in a reply, seen by Reuters, that the sport took human rights very seriously and had made its position clear to all partners.
+Formula One chief executive Stefano Domenicali said in his reply to the open letter from campaigners that the sport took human rights very seriously and had made its position clear to all partners.
 He added, however, that Formula One was "not a cross border investigatory organisation" and was not able to undertake the action requested.

 Hamilton said it was not in his power to choose where to race but it was right to speak out.
 "I don't think we should be going to these countries and just ignoring what is happening in those places and arriving, having a great time and then leave," he said.